History of the Amsterdamse Bos

 When designing the Amsterdamse Bos, one thing was certain.
 The forest was to be used by all the people of Amsterdam.
 Until then, parks in the Netherlands were primarily intended for a Sunday stroll.

-Urban developers Cornelis van Eesteren and Jakoba Mulder turned abroad for inspiration.
-In London people were allowed to sit on the grass – revolutionary!
+Urban developers Cornelis van Eesteren and Jakoba Mulder looked abroad for inspiration.
+In London, people were allowed to sit on the grass – revolutionary!
 In Germany, city parks were mainly used for sports and recreation.

 The Amsterdamse Bos has become a perfect mix of natural landscape, recreation and relaxation.
-The Grote Speelvijver and Grote Speelweide are good examples of this, this lake and playground are not only intended as visual treats, but also to be used.
+The Grote Speelvijver (The Big Playing Pond) and Grote Speelweide (The Big Playing Ground) are good examples of this.
+The lake and playground are not only intended as visual treats, but also to be used.

 Essential features of the English landscape style are naturalistic forms such as winding streams, curved forest fringes and gently rolling meadows dotted with groves of trees.
-The lines of sight and uninterrupted views were consciously incorporated into the design to make the forest seem bigger than it actually is.
+The vistas and uninterrupted views were consciously incorporated into the design to make the forest seem bigger than it actually is.